albayaty/cala_quantum_library/README.md

 For more information about the GALA-*n* quantum library and our introduced Bloch sphere approach, please read our paper entitled **"GALA-*n*: Generic Architecture of Layout-Aware *n*-Bit Quantum Operators for Cost-Effective Realization on IBM Quantum Computers"**, available at https://doi.org/10.48550/arXiv.2311.06760

-For more information about the CALA-*n* quantum library and our advanced Bloch sphere approach, please read our paper entitled **"CALA-*n*: A Quantum Library for Realizing Cost-Effective 2-, 3-, 4-, and 5-bit Gates on IBM Quantum Computers using Bloch Sphere Approach, Clifford+T Gates, and Layouts"**, available at https://doi.org/10.48550/arXiv.2408.01025
+For more information about the CALA-*n* quantum library and our developed Bloch sphere approach, please read our paper entitled **"CALA-*n*: A Quantum Library for Realizing Cost-Effective 2-, 3-, 4-, and 5-bit Gates on IBM Quantum Computers using Bloch Sphere Approach, Clifford+T Gates, and Layouts"**, available at https://doi.org/10.48550/arXiv.2408.01025

 ## Installation